Your Faculty Advisor

 Petitions for Changes in Requirements

-The requirements for psychology majors are listed in the current Bulletin and on the Major Requirements page.
+The requirements for psychology majors are listed in the Requirements section of the University Bulletin.
 In special cases, students may petition the department for changes in the requirements.
-Before submitting such a petition, speak with your faculty advisor and/or the advising head for further information.
+Before submitting such a petition, speak with your faculty advisor and/or the Advising Head for further information.

 Add and Drop Requests